ittner/newslinkrss/README.md

 - All page titles are something like "The actual headline | Reuters".
-This format is nice for a website but not so for feed items: the "| Reuters" part is not only redundant (the feed title already tells us about the source of the article) but also noise, as it makes scanning through the headlines harder. newslinkrss has an option `--title-regex` for exactly this use case of cleaning up redundant text from titles.
+This format is nice for a website but not so for feed items: the "| Reuters" part is not only redundant (the feed title already tells us about the source of the article) but also noisy, as it makes scanning through the headlines harder. newslinkrss has an option `--title-regex` for exactly this use case of cleaning up redundant text from titles.
 It accepts a regular expression with a single capture group; if the expression matches,